-We encourage Rollins students to look at the Rollins approved semester programs first, since those are the programs we have reviewed, selected and even developed.
+We encourage Rollins students to look at the Rollins Approved Semester and Summer Programs first, since those are the programs we have reviewed, selected and even developed.
 However, Rollins students are allowed to participate on programs through other institutions and study abroad providers, as long as they understand the following policies and obtain the appropriate approvals before going abroad.

 - Transfer of credits is not guaranteed on a non-Rollins program—students must obtain approvals from Student Records and from the relevant departments if they hope to fulfill specific requirements.
 Credits will be processed as transfer credits.
 Please go to Academic Policies for full details and procedures.